jiaohehu/NPreview/DOC-diagram.md

   + dot.rhbar - draw a horizontal bar to the right hand side of the point
   + dot.lhbar - draw a horizontal bar to the left hand side of the point

-    These commands are to mark a point, i.e., to identify the location of a point in a plane by showing a visible round black dot.
-The `dot` command will draw a circular dot.
+    These instructions are to mark a point, i.e., to identify the location of a point in a plane by showing a visible round black dot.
+The `dot` instruction will draw a circular dot.
 The default size of the dot is '4pt', but can be changed by the (dotsize) setting, for example to set to a string of '5pt'.